What can I do about climate change?

 Trees are the key in the fight against climate change.
 They take in and store carbon that would otherwise remain in the atmosphere as a greenhouse gas.
 The more trees the better and we need to plant millions to start making an impact.

 Every tree counts - so why not start in your garden?
-Plant a tree as part of our Big Climate Fightback campaign and help us get 50 million trees in the ground.
+Plant a native tree and help us get 50 million trees in the ground.

 If you don't have a garden, you could contact your local council about planting in public spaces or get involved in one of our tree planting events at one of our sites.